wixtoolset/web/root/documents/bugs.html.md

 ---
 title: Bugs
 subtitle: for the WiX toolset
-keywords: wix toolset,wix
+layout: herosmall
-layout: heronone
+image: /content/red_smoke_1.jpg
 ---

 ## Wix Toolset Bugs

 Bugs and feature requests for the WiX Toolset are [tracked on GitHub](https://github.com/wixtoolset/issues/issues).

 If you think you've encountered a bug in the WiX Toolset or want to request a new feature, first search [the GitHub issue tracker](https://github.com/wixtoolset/issues/issues) to see if someone else has already reported it.